Support

 Exported DXF files are saved only to the destination you choose in the macOS save panel.
 If you cannot find an exported file, check the selected save location and the filename used during export.

-Payments, subscriptions, refunds, and purchase history are handled by Apple through the App Store.
-PDFtoDXF does not receive or store your credit card information.
+Export credits are consumable in-app purchases handled by Apple through the App Store.
+Refunds and purchase history are managed through your Apple ID.
+TraceCAD does not receive or store your credit card information.